 Digital skills are increasingly important in the workplace, a trend that is expected to continue in the future.
 For people who are B/LV to be competitive in the labor market, it is imperative that they have digital skills, for which AT skills are a prerequisite.
 Appropriate AT in the workplace can be a great equalizer for people who are B/LV.
 Despite the importance of AT to employment for this population, we know little about how they use AT in the workplace or the challenges they experience.

 In this longitudinal study, we will explore AT use in the workplace by people who are B/LV by conducting a series of surveys with the same sample of employed adults over the five-year period of the study.
 We will recruit 200 employed people to participate in this portion of the study.
 We are also interested in differences in the AT use and skills of B/LV people who are employed and unemployed and will recruit a sample of 100 unemployed people to participate in two surveys over the course of the study.
-We will partner with technology companies to provide input on our surveys and share our findings with them.
+If you are interested in participating in this study, more information is available in our news item.
+We will also partner with technology companies to provide input on our surveys and share our findings with them.

 Expected Outcomes and Benefits

 This project will substantially advance knowledge about workplace AT, allowing us to make recommendations for AT users, technology companies, vocational rehabilitation professionals, AT specialists, and employers, and to identify gaps in AT – what is needed but not available.
 Our partnership with technology companies, including Microsoft, Google, Vispero, and OrCam, will provide an avenue to encourage the creation of solutions for gaps in AT identified in the study.